srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-Above code defines the model for a 4-layer network, consisting of 2 hidden convolutional layers in addition to the input and the output layer.
+Above example defines the model for a 4-layer network, consisting of 2 hidden convolutional layers in addition to the input and the output layer.
 The 1st convolutional layer is defined as having 13 x 13 nodes over 5 feature maps, resulting in 845 nodes in total.
-The 2nd conovlutional layer is defined as having 6 x 6 nodes over 5 feature maps, resulting in 180 nodes in total.
+The 2nd convolutional layer is defined as having 6 x 6 nodes over 5 feature maps, resulting in 180 nodes in total.

 I added some code to output the network's characteristics to the console for easier reference.